-General Recommendation: Vote withhold for any insider or affiliated outside director where:
+General Recommendation: Vote withhold for any Executive Director or Non-Independent, Non-Executive Director where:

-- > The board is less than majority independent; or - > The board lacks a separate compensation or nominating committee.
+- > The board is less than majority independent; or - The board lacks a separate compensation or nominating committee.

 Rationale: The balance of board influence should reside with independent directors free of any pressures or conflicts which might prevent them from objectively overseeing strategic direction, evaluating management effectiveness, setting appropriate executive compensation, maintaining internal control processes, and ultimately driving long-term shareholder value creation.
-Best practice corporate governance standards do not advocate that no inside directors sit on boards.
-Company insiders have extensive company knowledge and experience that provides a significant contribution to business decisions at the board level.
-In order to maintain, however, the independent balance of power necessary for independent directors to fulfill their oversight mandate and make difficult decisions that may run counter to management's self-interests, insiders, former insiders and other related directors should not dominate the board or continue to be involved on key board committees charged with the audit, compensation, and nomination responsibilities.
+Best practice corporate governance standards do not advocate that no executive directors sit on boards.
+Company executives have extensive company knowledge and experience that provides a significant contribution to business decisions at the board level.
+In order to maintain, however, the independent balance of power necessary for independent directors to fulfill their oversight mandate and make difficult decisions that may run counter to management's self-interests, executives, former executives and other related directors should not dominate the board or continue to be involved on key board committees charged with the audit, compensation, and nomination responsibilities.